 How to manage jet lag

-If you’re physically traveling across timezones, consider preparing in advance by familiarizing yourself with strategies for managing jet lag.
+If you’re physically traveling across time zones, consider preparing in advance by familiarizing yourself with strategies for managing jet lag.
 For example, you can nudge your clocks back if you’re traveling east, and forward if you’re traveling west.
 You can also adjust your sleeping schedules so that the shift doesn’t catch you off guard.

 In the event of virtual time zone shifts, try to limit early-morning or extremely late-night calls to two per week at most.
 Consider these calls to be roughly equivalent to physically changing time zones; there is no difference as far as your circadian rhythm is concerned.